Black-fox17/portfolio/src/constants/posts/position.md

 # Visualizing Positional Encodings: What Actually Changes Inside a Transformer

 Transformers are a type of neural network used for natural language processing (NLP).
-They came as a huge advancement to the field of NLP and became the goto model for NLP tasks like machine translation, text summarization, question answering, and more—replacing the previous state of the art(SOTA) models like Recurrent Neural Networks and Long Short Term Memory networks.
+They came as a huge advancement to the field of NLP and became the goto model for NLP tasks like machine translation, text summarization, question answering, and more, replacing the previous state of the art(SOTA) models like Recurrent Neural Networks and Long Short Term Memory networks.

 In previous models, they were sequential models which means they processed words one by one and memorized the order of the sequence.
 Transformers do this differently: they process words in parallel and compute attention for each word.
-This makes them permutation invariant—to the model, the sequence is just a cloud of data points.
+This makes them permutation invariant to the model, the sequence is just a cloud of data points.

 If we don't tell the transformer model where each word is located, sentences like "The cat sat on the chair" will be the same as "The chair on sat the cat," or "The man bit the dog" and "The dog bit the man."
 We can notice the incoherent manner of these sentences and how much position matters.